 Internet Safety Presentations

-Our Office has sought to be a leader in the Justice Department’s efforts to support the reentry of former offenders to the community following their incarceration.
+USAODC has sought to be a leader in the Justice Department’s efforts to support the reentry of former offenders to the community following their incarceration.
 We recognize that returning citizens face serious obstacles to success, such as obtaining employment and housing, and that reducing recidivism requires community-wide collaboration.
-The U.S. Attorney’s Office has partnered with federal and local agencies and community-based organizations to implement a District-wide reentry strategy.
-We have also focused our efforts on educating recently released individuals about the negative consequences of violating the terms of their supervision.
-At the same time, the Office hosted forums to educate business leaders and the community at-large about the importance of supporting citizens as they return from prison.
-By building support mechanisms for reentrants, we hope to reduce recidivism, enhance public safety, and help returning citizens begin to make positive contributions to our community.
+As a member of the Criminal Justice Coordinating Committee’s (CJCC) Reentry Steering Committee, USAODC has partnered with federal and local agencies and community-based organizations to implement a District-wide reentry strategy.
+We have also educated recently released individuals about the negative consequences of violating the terms of their supervision during Court Services and Offender Supervision Agency’s (CSOSA) Mass Orientations and the United States Probation Office’s (USPO) orientations for individuals beginning a period of court supervision.
+At the same time, USAODC has hosted forums to educate business leaders and the community at large about the importance of supporting citizens as they return from prison.
+We also hosted a job fair which resulted in several reentrants being hired by local businesses.